Purpose

 Explanation

 The conjugate of a complex number has the same real part and flips the sign of the imaginary part.
-If a complex number is written as "z = x + yi", its conjugate equals "x - yi".
+If a complex number is written as "x + yi", its conjugate equals "x - yi".
 Typically, the conjugate appears in text with a horizontal bar over the complex number.

-The conjugate can be used to define what it means to divide a complex number by another.
+The conjugate is used to divide a complex number by another.
 For example, let's say you want to divide the complex number "x+yi" by another complex number "a+bi".

-In other words, the divisor is converted into a real number, and we already know how to divide by a real number.
-This is equal to the following formula in Excel, which divides "x+yi" by "a+bi".
+In other words, the divisor is converted into a real number which we know how to divide by.
+This is equal to the following formula in Excel.

 =IMPRODUCT(